shanudengre82/Basic_Codes/readme.md

-### In this file I am going to write basic sql commmads.
-This effort is to enhance my SQL skills.
+### In this file I am going to write basic sql commmads also few important notes.
+### This effort is to enhance my SQL skills.